essesseff-hello-world-go-template/hello-world-app-of-apps/aws-setup-instructions.md

 1. ✅ EKS cluster with proper endpoint configuration
 2. ✅ AWS Load Balancer Controller installed
 3. ✅ Argo CD installed and configured
-4. ✅ Repository secrets for all 6 GitHub repos (created by essesseff)
+4. ✅ Repository secrets for all 6 GitHub repos created by essesseff
 5. ✅ App-of-apps root Application created
 6. ✅ Environment Applications automatically managed (from essesseff template)
-7. ✅ Helm charts deploying with environment-specific values.yaml (from essesseff template)
+7. ✅ Helm charts deploying with environment-specific Chart.yaml and values.yaml (from essesseff template)
 8. ✅ Path-based routing configured for internal ALB (from essesseff template)
 9. ✅ essesseff integration ready for automated and manual deployments

 The app-of-apps pattern ensures that:
 - All environment Applications are managed from a single root Application
-- Changes to environment Application definitions are version-controlled in `{app-name}-app-of-apps` repo
+- Changes to environment Application definitions are version-controlled in `hello-world-app-of-apps` repo
 - New environments can be added by adding Application YAMLs to the app-of-apps repo
 - All deployments follow GitOps principles with automated sync
 - Configuration changes are made via Git commits to config repos, not manual kubectl commands